-In addition, we compete in the Grampian Eye against several other Clubs in the Grampian Area.
-We also compete in the Angus Cup against Brechin Photographic Society, Carnoustie Camera Club, Carnoustie Photo Group and Arbroath Amateur Photography Club.
+In addition, we compete annually in the Grampian Eye against several other Clubs in the Grampian Area.
+We also compete annually in the Angus Cup against Brechin Photographic Society, Carnoustie Camera Club, Carnoustie Photo Group and Kirriemuir Camera Club.

-The Club enters both the projected image and print championships run by the Scottish Photographic Federation and the SPF Projected Image and Print Portfolios.
+The Club enters both the Digital image and Print Championships run by the Scottish Photographic Federation and the SPF Digital Image and Print Portfolios.
 Individual members compete in other competitions and salons as they arise.